mpollicito/homework7/README.md

 * [License](#license)

 ## Installation
-Having VSCode installed, navigate to the following webist "https://nodejs.org/en/".
+Having VSCode installed, navigate to the following webiste: [https://nodejs.org/en/].
 Download the installer reccomended for "most users".
 Upon completion, open your VSCode, create a new document called "index.js".
 Right click on this file/folder and click "Open in integrated terminal".